phosfuldev/phos_website/index.md

 ##### Get in touch!

 I'm constantly in awe of what community can do together.
 Forming/finding my own sort of community on Instagram opened up a lot of ideas for me, and I would really like to make those ideas into reality.
 Most of these projects depend on knowing and getting into touch with different people and collaborating.
 If you ever want to do something together or want to use my help, pls reach out - send me a dm on insta or [email](mailto:contact.phosworld@protonmail.com)! <3

-For a comprehensive list of my skills and experiences pls see [here]().

 ##### Origin Story